 The Pradaxa FDA package insert doesn’t have numbers about how common side effects are.

-More about Pradaxa side effects » Risk factors for serious side effects › Children 18 years or younger › Children recovering from viral infections › History of stomach bleeding or ulcers › Age 60 years or older › Taking Aspirin, NSAIDs, or blood thinners › Drinking more than 3 alcoholic beverages a day › Asthma › Rhinitis › Nasal polyps › Aspirin allergy › NSAID allergy › Women of childbearing age Detailed Aspirin risks & warnings » › Stopping Pradaxa (Dabigatran) too soon › Spinal tap › Anesthesia along the spine (epidural anesthesia) › Taking NSAIDs, aspirin, or other blood-thinning medicines › Drug interactions › Taking with NSAIDs, aspirin, or other blood-thinning medicines Detailed Pradaxa (Dabigatran) risks & warnings » Pregnancy category N FDA pregnancy category (Unknown)
+Prescription only Available as Aspirin Pradaxa Used for (click to learn more) Aspirin Pradaxa Risk factors for serious side effects Aspirin Pradaxa › Children 18 years or younger › Children recovering from viral infections › History of stomach bleeding or ulcers › Age 60 years or older › Taking Aspirin, NSAIDs, or blood thinners › Drinking more than 3 alcoholic beverages a day › Asthma › Rhinitis › Nasal polyps › Aspirin allergy › NSAID allergy › Women of childbearing age Detailed Aspirin risks & warnings » › Stopping Pradaxa (Dabigatran) too soon › Spinal tap › Anesthesia along the spine (epidural anesthesia) › Taking NSAIDs, aspirin, or other blood-thinning medicines › Drug interactions › Taking with NSAIDs, aspirin, or other blood-thinning medicines Detailed Pradaxa (Dabigatran) risks & warnings » Pregnancy category Aspirin Pradaxa N FDA pregnancy category (Unknown)

 The FDA hasn’t classified this medicine’s effects on unborn babies.
 Talk with your doctor about this medicine if you’re pregnant or planning on it.